VikParuchuri/marker/README.md

   - `poetry install`
   - `poetry shell` to activate your poetry venv

+**Optional**

+Only needed if using `ocrmypdf` as the ocr backend.

-- Optional: Install system requirements from `scripts/install/brew-requirements.txt`, only needed if using `ocrmypdf` for OCR
+- Install system requirements from `scripts/install/brew-requirements.txt`
 - Set the tesseract data folder path
   - Find the tesseract data folder `tessdata` with `brew list tesseract`
   - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it

 # Usage